requirejs/element/README.md

 The Callback multiplexing also gives a convention for mixins that want to allow multiple function calls for custom element changes that should be done all in the same turn.
 This is in contrast to triggering custom events, which can complete asynchronously.
 Events should be favored if notification of a state change can happen async.
 This is not necessarily true for some things like the lifecycle callbacks.

-This mixin behavior is particularly useful for mixing in [selector wiring](#selector-wiring) behaviors when using the `template` loader plugin.

 ### Attribute Wiring

 `element` takes any attributes that were specified on the custom tag and sets those values using JS-equivalent names to the attribute names, to communicate the outside API values to the plugin instance.